 It’s so much easier to get into nature by car!
 You can kinda head wherever you want that has a road attached to it which is a wonderful sense of freedom.
 No wearily looking at the view out a bus window and wishing you could step outside.
 I saw so much more natural scenery in Montenegro when I had a car.

 Public buses do something run to amazing locations but the information is limited.
 Often my hosts didn’t seem to know or else the bus schedule wasn’t convenient.
 For example, I wanted to hike the Rugova Valley from Peja in Kosovo.
 But I found out the bus only left at 7am and the return bus was at 4pm.
-I was getting over a bad cold at the time and didn’t fancy a four-hour wait for a bus so I didn’t go.
+I was getting over a bad cold at the time and didn’t fancy a four-hour wait for a bus, so I didn’t go.

 And potentially cheaper to get into nature too by car too.
-Where local buses don’t run (or run at convenient times) the only other option to get to off-the-beaten-track locations is tours.
-The above hike would have cost me 100USD if I’d have done it with a transfer from my hostel and guide.
-Of course, there may well be cheaper local companies, but none that seemed to be running in off-season.
+Where local buses don’t run (or run at convenient times), the only other option to get to off-the-beaten-track locations is tours.
+The above hike would have cost me 100USD if I’d done it with a transfer from my hostel and guide.
+Of course, there may well be cheaper local companies, but none that seemed to be running in the off-season.
 And rarely they’ll beat the cost of splitting a car.

 Views from a car versus a steamy bus window… The best part of car travel is we found that mountain on the left and could get out and take photos!